-This course is designed to provide an increased awareness and understanding of the Nishnaabe people of the past and present.
+This course is designed to provide an increased awareness and understanding of the Anishinaabe people of the past and present.
 Students will participate in group discussions in a talking circle format, supplemented with video presentations, guest speakers and/or field trips.
 Prerequisite: None.
-Course offered on campus and online.